pyrmont/contagion/README.md

 Copyright
 ---------

-Contagion is placed in the [public domain](http://creativecommons.org/publicdomain/zero/1.0/).
+Origional work is placed in the [public domain](http://creativecommons.org/publicdomain/zero/1.0/).
+Please note that images, fonts, stylesheets and other third party files that are included in this project remain the property of their respective owners.
+These works remain subject to copyright.